aws-samples/serverless-patterns/apigw-websocket-api-lambda-authorizer/Readme.md

 # WebSocket API Cognito Authentication using Lambda Authorizer

-This pattern demonstrates how to integrate Cognito authentication with Amazon API Gateway WebSocket API.
+This pattern demonstrates how to integrate Amazon Cognito authentication with Amazon API Gateway WebSocket API.

 It includes the Lambda implementations for Lambda Authorizer, Lambda functions for $connect, $disconnect and custom route, and AWS Serverless Application Model (SAM) code to deploy backend infrastructure.